FilipMiscevic/BetterBlueBox/README.md

 Send me a message if there are features you'd like to see added.
 I certainly have an idea for a few of them myself, which I might get to some point:
 - add support for a Redbox
-- decode MF and SF tones
+- decode MF and SF tones in realtime (partially supported)